Highly Capable Program Information

 The selection decision is based on a preponderance of evidence from the profile data demonstrating that a student is among the most Highly Capable, and evidence of clear need for Highly Capable services.
 A single assessment score or indicator will not prevent a student's selection for the Highly Capable Program.
 If properly validated tests are not available, the professional judgment of the qualified district personnel shall determine eligibility of the student based upon evidence of cognitive ability and/or academic achievement.

-The Multi-Disciplinary Selection Committee will review all applications and make one of two determinations:
+The Highly Capable Selection Committee will review all applications and make one of three determinations:

-All parents will receive from the Multi-Disciplinary Selection Committee a full explanation of the procedures for identification, an explanation of the appeal process, an explanation of the procedures to exit a student from the program, the information on the district's program, and the options that are available to identified students.
+All parents will receive from the Highly Capable Selection Committee a full explanation of the procedures for identification, an explanation of the appeal process, an explanation of the procedures to exit a student from the program, information on the district's program, and options that are available to identified students.
 Parental permission to place identified students in the program must be obtained before any special services and programs are provided to the student.
 A student’s qualification is permanent for the duration of their time enrolled in the Clover Park School District.
 The student’s program placement is flexible and will be reviewed annually to ensure an appropriate fit.

 The District Appeals Committee will review the student's file, assessment profile data, and additional evidence provided in the request for appeal.
 Appeals are reviewed by a District Appeals Committee that consists of an administrator, psychologist, principal, and teacher.
 All submitted documents are closely and carefully reviewed.
 The Committee is looking for evidence that the results of the testing are not a true representation of the child's abilities.
 The decision of the Committee may include: